20 Grade-School Math Questions So Hard You’ll Wonder How You Graduated

 Seriously, who can do these?!

 Unless you grew up to be an engineer, a banker, or an accountant, odds are that elementary and middle school math were the bane of your existence.
-You would study relentlessly for weeks for those silly standardized tests—and yet, come exam day, you’d still somehow have no idea what any of the equations were asking for.
+You would study relentlessly for weeks for those silly standardized tests—and yet, come exam day, you’d still somehow have no idea what any of the equations or hard math problems were asking for.
 Trust us, we get it.

 While logic might lead you to believe that your math skills have naturally gotten better as you’ve aged, the unfortunate reality is that, unless you’ve been solving algebra and geometry problems on a daily basis, the opposite is more likely the case.

 Don’t believe us?
 Then put your number crunching wisdom to the test with these tricky math questions taken straight from grade school tests and homework assignments and see for yourself.